MaximiliumM/ThemeEditor/README.md

 Just copy the line above, paste into Pythonista interactive prompt (aka Console) and execute.

+### Running

+In order to launch the Theme Editor, you have to navigate to the "ThemeEditor-master" folder and run the "mainView.py" script.
+I recommend running Pythonista in a Split View side by side with Twitterrific to be able to see changes happening in real time.

+### Usage

+- Create new themes by pressing the + button.
+- Delete themes with swiping to delete gesture.
+- *darkWindowStyle* and *thinLineStyle* have no colors.
+Use the toggle to set its value.
+- Set the color by using the sliders or by inserting the HEX color code in the textfield, then use the ***Set Color*** button to commit changes.

 ## Authors

 * **Felipe Manoeli** - [MaximiliumM](https://www.twitter.com/MaximiliumM)